Kanne Kalaimaane

 Kanne Kalaimaane is a 2019 Indian Tamil-language romantic drama film written and directed by Seenu Ramasamy, and produced by Udhayanidhi Stalin of Red Giant Movies.
 The film stars Udhayanidhi and Tamannaah Bhatia.
 Filming took place between January and March 2018.
 The music was composed by Yuvan Shankar Raja, cinematography was handled by Jalandhar Vasan and editing by Kasi Viswanathan.
 The film was released on 22 February 2019.
+The film received mixed reviews from critics.

 Plot

 Kamalakannan, an agriculture graduate doing organic farming, meets with the newly appointed bank manager Bharathi regarding unpaid bank loans.
-She later learns about his aide to the poor village people by obtaining loans for them and comes to appreciate him.
+She later learns about him helping the poor villagers by obtaining loans for them and comes to appreciate him.
 The romance opens to a wedding after a meeting between both families.
-Kannan's father Ramasamy and grandmother Appatha are sceptic about Bharathi as an educated and well-employed woman's integration to their simple rural family.
-Ramasamy arranges for the couple to live in a separate house to avoid problems between Appatha and Bharathi, as she does not approve that Bharathi continues her work after marriage.
-Suddenly, Bharathi loses her vision and Kannan takes her to hospital where it is diagnosed that the blindness is heredity related and there is no treatment available to cure it (Bharathi's mother also lost her vision a few years back).
-Bharathi feels bad and requests Kannan not to inform his family as they might develop even more hatred towards her.
+Kannan's father Ramasamy and grandmother Appatha are sceptical about Bharathi's integration into their simple rural family as an educated, well-employed woman.
+Ramasamy arranges for the couple to live in a separate house to avoid problems between Appatha and Bharathi, as she does not approve of Bharathi continuing her work after marriage.

+Suddenly, Bharathi loses her vision, and Kannan takes her to the hospital, where it is diagnosed that the blindness is hereditary and there is no treatment available to cure it (Bharathi's mother also lost her vision a few years back).
+Bharathi feels bad and requests Kannan not to inform his family, as they might develop even more hatred towards her.
 Kannan tries hard to get Bharathi cured by taking her to different hospitals.
-Kannan borrows money from a local moneylender for meeting Bharathi's medical expenses.
+He borrows money from a local moneylender to meet Bharathi's medical expenses.
 As Kannan is unable to repay, the moneylender hits him in front of everyone, which shocks Kannan's father and grandmother.
-Appatha gets furious and repays Kannan's debt to the money lender.
+Appatha gets furious and repays Kannan's debt to the moneylender.
 She visits Kannan's home and finds the truth about Bharathi's situation.
-Appatha feels sad for Bharathi and takes her along with her to her home.
+Appatha feels sad for Bharathi and takes her to her home.
 Kannan, upon knowing this, feels happy that Bharathi is accepted by his family.
-Bharathi also feels happy about the care shown by Appatha.
-Kannan gets a phone call from the doctor referring Bharathi to meet a doctor in Delhi who seems to be able to cure her blindness.
+Bharathi is also happy with the care shown by Appatha.
+Kannan receives a phone call from the doctor referring Bharathi to meet a doctor in Delhi who seems to be able to cure her blindness.
 The movie ends with Kannan and Bharathi travelling to Delhi.